Basement Remodeling:

 6 Basement Waterproofing

-At the onset, fix all foundation cracks and farming around existing ductwork to ensure that your basement remains warm and dry during frigid winters or rainstorms.
+At the onset, fix all foundation cracks and framing around existing ductwork to ensure that your finished basement remains warm and dry during frigid winters or rainstorms.

-To do that, it's vital to note all the possible sources of moisture in the basement.
+To do that, it's vital to note all the possible sources of moisture from your basement wall and beyond.
 Water can come from inside the house or outside of it.
 When it rains, water absorbed by the soil can seep into your basement walls and elevate groundwater levels, flooding the inside.
 The quality of your basement finishing hinges on how tight the waterproofing measures are.

 According to Sexauer, the best ways to waterproof a basement are perimeter drain systems that can control moisture below the soil surface and “dimple matting around all subgrade walls.”

 There are only two ways to waterproof a basement.
-From the outside which is typically very expensive/cost-prohibitive.
-Or from the inside where you are accepting that water will come in and mitigate it.
+From the outside, which is typically very expensive/cost-prohibitive.
+Or from the inside, where you accept that water will come in and mitigate it.
 The best systems I see are the perimeter drain systems and dimple matting around all subgrade walls.
-According to This Old House general contractor Tom Silva, you should ask a structural engineer to inspect significant cracks but you could employ simple fixes to prevent moisture.
+According to This Old House general contractor Tom Silva, you should ask a structural engineer to inspect significant cracks, but you could employ simple fixes to prevent moisture.
 For instance:

-To prevent moisture damage and mold growth, Lstiburek has four suggestions:
+To prevent moisture damage and mold growth in your finished basement, Lstiburek has four suggestions:

 (a) keep out groundwater and contaminants,